kumahq/kuma/deployments/charts/kuma/README.md

 [![][kuma-logo]][kuma-url]

-# kuma-cp
+# kuma

-The kuma-cp chart supports all the features and options provided by `kumactl install control-plane`.
+The kuma chart supports all the features and options provided by `kumactl install control-plane`.
 The chart supports Helm v3+.

 ## Values